-In-person or online- no matter the scenario, as educators, we know how much you care for your students and you will do your best to give each child the most “normal” back to school experience as possible -given the current situation.
+In-person or online- no matter the scenario, as educators, we know how much you care for your students and you will do your best to give each child the most normal back-to-school experience as possible.

 Put a Welcome Message up on Your Virtual Classroom

 Using Bitmojis for your online classroom is not only fun, but it will also help students feel “normal” on the first day of school.
 The interactive elements of the program will let students click through to see websites, assignments, and other documents they will need for their new class!

 Create a “Welcome Back to School” message to send to each student in your class a few days before the first day of school.
 You could create anything from an email invitation, a meet your teacher sheet (to send virtually), a mailed out postcard, to a short video featuring all of your staff!

 “All About Me” posters are usually made in class on the first day of school so students can get to know each other.
 This year you can send out an editable template that students can personalize virtually on Google Slides or Microsoft Word.
 These don’t have to be fancy; all they will need is a photo of themselves and to answer a few short questions.

 You could even have older students make it their own by using PowerPoint and Googling photos of their favorite things (sports team, food, singer, movie, animal, etc.) and adding them all to 1 slide, so it looks like a collage!
 Then have them present and explain it to the class when you meet virtually on the first day.

 As an easy introduction/icebreaker, let each student in your class have their time on screen by doing personal introductions.
 Make it entertaining for the rest of the class, by asking fun questions like “what you rather” or “what if…?”
 This is an easy way for students to get to know each other and help them put a name to each face.

 Play a Game that Includes Everyone